COTS Exemption FAR 2.101 DFARS 252.204-7021 // 6 MIN READ

 The modification test is binary.
 The moment a commercial product is altered to meet DoD specifications — regardless of how minor the change appears — the product and all associated technical data lose COTS status.

 Two fastener scenarios from CMMC assessor training illustrate exactly how thin this line is.
 Company A sells standard bolts to hardware stores and hands the identical bolt to DoD — pure COTS, exempt.
 Company B takes that bolt and machines it to custom tolerances specified in an F-35 technical drawing.
 The drawing is CUI.
 The product is no longer COTS.
-Company B now needs CMMC Level 2.
+Company B now needs CMMC Level 2 and a C3PAO assessment.

 The physical product may look nearly identical.
 The legal status could not be more different.